(Estimated Timeframe: 2 – 3 hours)

 Closing costs in New York City are usually 2-6% of the purchase price for buyers.
 The final bill is based on several factors such as property type (co-op or condo), level of financing, purchase price, and whether or not the property is new construction.

-Whether you’re buying a co-op or condo, you’ll need to pay your attorney’s fees, which can range from $2,000 to $3,000.
+Whether you’re buying a co-op or condo, you’ll need to pay your attorney’s fees, ranging from $2,000 to $3,000.
 In addition, the deal can be more complicated than usual if you set up an LLC to purchase a condo as an international buyer.
 Then the attorney costs will increase and require additional work in filing the LLC.

-If the property is purchased at over $1,000,000 an, additional 1%+ mansion tax is added to be paid by the buyer.
+If the property is purchased at over $1,000,000, an additional 1%+ mansion tax is added to be paid by the buyer.
 For instance, a property sold for 1.87 million would have a mansion tax of $18,700.
-It’s not uncommon in negotiations for the purchase price to get knocked just below the $1 million thresholds to avoid this tax.
+It’s not uncommon in negotiations for the purchase price to get knocked just below the $1 million threshold to avoid this tax.
 The mansion tax has also just risen; please refer to our Mansion Tax article to fully break down the increased mansion taxes.

 Mortgage Recording Tax

-Typically a condo buyer most substantial closing cost.
+Typically a condo buyer has the most substantial closing cost.
 The state and city impose a charge on both new and refinanced mortgages, with the percentage increasing with the mortgage balance.